 Drug and alcohol abuse is a growing problem that has touched nearly every community across the nation.
 The rapidly developing Opiate epidemic, which has devastated countless addicts and their families, has not left Michigan untouched.
+Continue reading to learn more about drug abuse and addiction treatment Traverse City.

 With many large urban areas and an easy commute between them, towns and cities across Michigan are experiencing more drug overdoses than ever.
 In fact, officials in Grand Traverse County, including Traverse City itself, continue to battle the influx of drugs.
 Fortunately, local officials, area residents, and community groups are taking action to stop substance abuse in its tracks.